CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab04-gettingstarted.md

      ![](../Labs/Images/asklater.png)

-1. First-time users are often prompted to Stay Signed In, if you see any such pop-up, click on No.
+1. First-time users are often prompted to Stay Signed In.
+If you see any such pop-up, click on No.

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.